bbc/accessibility-news-and-you/accessibility-news-and-project-managers.md

 layout: page
 title: Accessibility, News and Project Managers
 ---
-Accessibility should be considered from the start of the product life cycle and throughout.
+Accessibility should be considered from the start of the project and into operational use.

 0. Are you aware of the [BBC Accessibility Standards and Guidelines](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/)?